puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 This section describes how to connect PE to your external directory service.
 PE only connects to the external directory service when a user logs in or when groups are imported.
 The table below provides examples of the settings you would use to connect to an Active Directory service and an OpenLDAP service.
 Each setting is explained in more detail below the table.

->**Note**: To connect to an external directory service, RBAC needs to store the username and password configured here, not just a hash of the password.
-The password is stored in the database in plain text without obfuscation.
-To guarantee its security, ensure that other processes do not have OS-level read permissions for PE's database or configuration files.
+>**Note**: To connect to an external directory service, RBAC stores the lookup user's password in plain text in the database, without obfuscation.
+For security, ensure that the lookup user has read-only access and carefully consider what other people and software could have access to this password.

 To connect PE to your external directory service: